bictorv/chaosnet-bridge/README.md

   stable IP addresses and thus are not reachable by UDP.
 TCP would suffice, but since clients don't have stable IPs, it would be hard to firewall - instead you need an open server which is not so nice/secure.
-TLS helps with authentication.
+TLS helps with the authentication.

 When configured to use Chaos-over-TLS, it needs some certificate infrastructure.
 There is one for the Global Chaosnet, see [TLS](TLS.md)

 TLS is asymmetric, in the sense that one end is the server which the clients connect to.
-The implementation is not yet tested for cbridges which have both roles, but might work. :-)
-(My preliminary impression is that it is faster than CHUDP!)

 Requires `libssl-dev` to compile on Linux; on Mac with `port`, install `openssl`.